 Anita Alvarez is prosecuted for misconduct: 10 percent.
 Feds would be remiss not to look, but Patrick Fitzgerald ain't around anymore.

 Ed Burke is indicted: 5 percent.
 Talk about buffers.

 Michael Madigan is indicted: 2 percent.
 Maybe the Metra mess leads somewhere.

 Richard M. Daley is indicted: 1 percent.
 The Great White Whale who got away.

 Patrick Daley is indicted: 50 percent.
 Now we're talking.

 Mark Kirk wins re-election: 50 percent.
-Down 10 ticks - now Seth Rogen is after him.
+Seems like his time is up.